ArchiLabs Logo

 What exactly can an AI agent do for an architecture team?
 The answer is: quite a lot of the boring stuff.
 Early tools and case studies have demonstrated success in several key areas:

-Tagging and Annotation: One of the most tedious parts of documentation is tagging every room, door, window, and component with the right labels, not to mention adding notes or keynotes.
-AI agents can handle tagging en masse.
-For example, “Tag all rooms on all floor plan views” is a single instruction that would prompt the AI to find every room object in every plan view and place a room tag (avoiding duplicates and ensuring consistent placement).
-If some rooms already have tags, it would skip those, effectively functioning like an automated QC sweep to find and tag any untagged rooms (archilabs.ai) (archilabs.ai).
+Smart Components: One of the most powerful aspects of ArchiLabs is Smart Component intelligence.
+Components are Python classes that carry embedded knowledge — power draw, clearance zones, cooling requirements, structural loads.
+AI agents can validate all dependencies instantly.
+For example, “Validate all equipment clearance zones and flag any cooling conflicts” is a single instruction that would prompt the AI to check every component’s constraints against its neighbors, flag any conflicts, and suggest optimized placements.
+If some components already meet requirements, it skips those, effectively functioning like an automated QC sweep to find and tag any untagged rooms (archilabs.ai) (archilabs.ai).
 Similarly, you could ask it to “Tag all doors with their door number on each sheet” and it would go sheet by sheet ensuring door tags are placed correctly.
 It’s like having an intern meticulously comb through the drawings – except it takes seconds and never misses one.
 Dimensions and other annotations can be done in a similar batch logic (e.g., “Add overall dimensions to all grids on every plan view”).

 Batch Editing & Model Checks: AI assistants aren’t limited to documentation; they can perform model-wide actions or checks.
 For instance, “Select any walls taller than 3m and mark them as shear walls” or “Find any clashes between ductwork and structural beams and highlight them in red.”
 In one demo, a user asked an AI assistant to “Highlight clashes between ducts and beams in this 3D view,” and the tool automatically identified those intersections and visibly flagged them (aecmag.com).
 This shows that AI agents can be used for model analysis tasks that typically involve multiple steps (running a clash detection, then filtering and coloring elements).
 Another practical example is doing bulk updates: “Change all texts on sheets to Arial 3mm font” or “Rename all views containing ‘Level 1’ to ‘Ground Floor’.”
 These are the kinds of mindless tasks that often eat up time during coordination meetings or QA checks, and an AI can execute them almost instantly across the entire project.